-Note 1 - Looked after children or children who have previously been looked after but immediately after being looked after become the subject of an adoption, residence or special guardianship order (See Section 1.7 of the Admission Code).
+Note 1 - Looked after children or children who have previously been looked after but immediately after being looked after become the subject of an adoption, residence or special guardianship order.
+This includes those children who appear, to the Admission Authority, to have been in state care outside of England, and ceased to be in state care as a result of being adopted (See Section 1.7 of the Admission Code).